Sergei Rachmaninoff: 1906–1917: Move to Dresden and first US tour

 Upon his return home in February 1910, Rachmaninoff became vice president of the Imperial Russian Musical Society (IRMS), whose president was a member of the royal family.
 Later in 1910, Rachmaninoff completed his choral work Liturgy of St. John Chrysostom, Op.
 31, but it was banned from performance as it did not follow the format of a typical liturgical church service.
 For two seasons between 1911 and 1913, Rachmaninoff was appointed permanent conductor of the Philharmonic Society of Moscow; he helped raise its profile and increase audience numbers and receipts.
 In 1912, Rachmaninoff left the IRMS when he learned that a musician in an administrative post was dismissed for being Jewish.

 Soon after his resignation, an exhausted Rachmaninoff sought time for composition and took his family on holiday to Switzerland.
 They left after one month for Rome for a visit that became a particularly tranquil and influential period for the composer, who lived alone in a small apartment on Piazza di Spagna while his family stayed at a boardinghouse.
 While there he received an anonymous letter that contained a Russian translation of Edgar Allan Poe's poem The Bells by Konstantin Balmont, which affected him greatly, and he began work on his choral symphony of the same title, Op.
 35, based on it.
-This period of composition ended abruptly when Rachmaninoff's daughters contracted serious cases of typhoid and were treated in Berlin due to their father's greater trust in German doctors.
+By 1912, Rachmaninoff's second daughter Tatiana was born, and his contemporaneous period of composition ended abruptly when both Rachmaninoff's daughters contracted serious cases of typhoid and were treated in Berlin due to their father's greater trust in German doctors.
 After six weeks, the Rachmaninoffs returned to their Moscow flat.
 The composer conducted The Bells at its premiere in Saint Petersburg in late 1913.

 In January 1914, Rachmaninoff began a concert tour of England which was enthusiastically received.
 He was too afraid to travel alone following the death of Raoul Pugno of an unexpected heart attack in his hotel room which left the composer wary of a similar fate.
 Following the outbreak of the First World War later that year, his position of Inspector of Music at Nobility High School for Girls put him in the group of government servants which prevented him from joining the army, yet the composer made regular charitable donations for the war effort.
 In 1915, Rachmaninoff completed his second major choral work, All-Night Vigil (Op.
 37).
 It was received so warmly at its Moscow premiere in aid of war relief that four subsequent performances were quickly scheduled.